O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Introduction

-To the best of our knowledge, as illustrated in Fig.~\ref{fig:teaser}, this work investigates the omnidirectional open-vocabulary occupancy task for the first time, unifying omnidirectional visual perception with 3D geometric-semantic prediction under open-ended semantics, thereby providing a more comprehensive scene understanding (see Fig.~\ref{fig:vox2ODIs}a).
+To the best of our knowledge, as illustrated in Fig.~\ref{fig:teaser}, this work first investigates the omnidirectional open-vocabulary occupancy task for intelligent transportation and urban autonomous agents operating in shared spaces, unifying omnidirectional visual perception with 3D geometric-semantic prediction under open-ended semantics, thereby providing a more comprehensive scene understanding (see Fig.~\ref{fig:vox2ODIs}a).
 Inevitably, the challenges posed by panoramic imaging remain significant, including severe geometric distortions~\cite{zhang2024behind} and non-uniform sampling~\cite{zheng2025one_flight} introduced by the Equirectangular Projection (ERP).
 These issues limit the precise perception of spatial geometry and the effective management of high-dimensional open-vocabulary semantics.
-For example, due to extension distortion, and latitude distortion introduced by the ERP projection, as shown in Fig.~\ref{fig:vox2ODIs}, regions more distant from the viewpoint occupy progressively smaller portions of the image.
+For example, due to the projection scale distortion resulting from the varying distances between the object and the camera in optical imaging, and the latitude distortion introduced by the ERP, as shown in Fig.~\ref{fig:vox2ODIs}, regions farther from the viewpoint occupy progressively smaller portions of the image.
+Consequently, many distant voxel centers are projected onto compact image regions, resulting in imbalanced pixel-to-voxel correspondences and limited visual evidence for fine-grained semantic discrimination.
 This characteristic amplifies the risk of overfitting~\cite{tan2023ovo,vobecky2023pop_3d} in the \textit{``pixel-voxel-text''} triplet feature alignment strategy, which relies on partially visible semantics under uneven data distribution, thereby leading to misalignment of novel semantics in the joint embedding space.